fastini/fastini/README.md

 ## Usage

-For now only three methods are implemented with a limited set of INI configuration.
+For now only four methods are implemented with a limited set of INI configuration.

 ```ruby